blessdarah/SMIL-on-web-project/README.md

 [ x ] Construct SMIL file syntax from the content of the form submitted.
 	The following tasks should be possible
-	[ x ] Create a new text file if the user is adding new text content to send [  ] Show images found in the assets dir or allow user to upload image from the file system [  ] Ensure user can view sent messages and perform the following subtasks [  ] View sent messages from the database
+	[ x ] Create a new text file if the user is adding new text content to send [ x ] Show images found in the assets dir or allow user to upload image from the file system [ ] Group multiple file data into a singe SMIL message file [ ] Store SMIL files into the database.
+[  ] Ensure user can view sent messages and perform the following subtasks
+	[  ] View sent messages from the database
 	[  ] Resend any of the messages